z2de/universal-test/README.md

 RunService.Heartbeat:Connect(UpdateFly)

 UserInputService.InputBegan:Connect(function(input, gameProcessed)
-    if not gameProcessed and input.KeyCode == Settings.Fly.Key then
+    if not gameProcessed and input.KeyCode == Settings.Fly.Key and _G.FlyEnabled then
-        if _G.FlyEnabled then
         IsFlyActive = not IsFlyActive
         if IsFlyActive then
             StartFly()
         else
             StopFly()
         end
     end
-    end
 end)

 _G.fly = function()
     _G.FlyEnabled = not _G.FlyEnabled
+    -- Don't auto-activate fly when enabled
-    if not _G.FlyEnabled and IsFlyActive then
+    if not _G.FlyEnabled then
         IsFlyActive = false
         StopFly()
     end